Justin01Wu/ObjectTreeCreator/README.md

 5. enum (will use first item)
 6. and so on

-The process will walk throught the class tree: call default constructor and run all setter on it.
+The process will walk through the class tree: call default constructor and run all setter on it.

 If an exception happen, the related properties will be set to null, you can customize it to avoid those exceptions.